 So how much can ATVs tow?
 Full-size ATVs can tow from 500 lb to 1650 lb (227 kg to 750 kg) with an average of about 1200 lb (544 kg).
 The rated towing capacity is for rolling cargo only.
 When towing in wet mud or up and down hills, you may tow significantly less than the rating suggests.

-I’ve collected the official data on rated towing capacity for the most popular utility and recreational ATVs on the market to create this post.
+To create this post, I’ve collected the official data on rated towing capacity for the most popular utility and recreational ATVs.

-Various ATVs towing capacity varies quite a bit, so if pulling heavy cargo is essential, you need to make sure you get the right machine.
+ATVs’ towing capacity varies quite a bit, so if pulling heavy cargo is essential, you must choose a suitable model.

-Can-Am is currently the manufacturer that offers ATVs that has the highest towing capacity rating.
+Can-Am is currently the manufacturer offering ATVs with the highest towing capacity rating.
 Their larger Outlander models may tow as much as 1650 lb.
 Polaris comes in a close second, with their Sportsman with a rated hitch towing capacity of 1500 lb.

 To better visualize the variations between brands and models, I made this simple comparison chart: